 I believe in not reinventing the wheel because progress happens when we have the humility to stand on the shoulders of others before us and build on top of what’s already there.

 Dr. Rosenberg shares the Rosenberg Reset method – 1 choice, 8 feelings, 90 seconds.

-What this basically means is: you have one choice – to be aware & present with the feeling (whichever one of the 8 feelings you’re experiencing) or not – if you choose to be aware, then ride the wave of the unpleasant feeling for 90 seconds (that’s what scientists tell us – that these bodily sensations last about 60-90 seconds).
+What this means is: that you have one choice – to be aware & present with the feeling (whichever one of the 8 feelings you’re experiencing) or not – If you choose to be aware, then ride the wave of the unpleasant feeling for 90 seconds (that’s what scientists tell us – that these bodily sensations last about 60-90 seconds).